Looking for a real Flo Ovarian Support review? As a registered dietitian, who specializes in PCOS and hormone health, I’ve got you covered.

 Despite limited research, DIM has gained popularity as a potential treatment option for acne, estrogen imbalances, certain cancers, and menopausal symptoms.

 DIM helps to support natural estrogen detoxification pathways.
-If you have irregular periods or PMS symptoms, estrogen levels may be out of balance with your progesterone levels.
-This can lead to a variety of symptoms like irregular periods, painful periods, cramps, breast tenderness, and migraines.
+If you have irregular periods or PMS symptoms, your estrogen levels may be out of balance with your progesterone levels.
+This can lead to a variety of symptoms like irregular periods, painful periods, menstrual cramps, breast tenderness, and migraines.

 Estrogen imbalances can also promote subcutaneous fat storage and lead to weight gain.
 So in theory, if DIM can support estrogen detoxification, it may be able to help promote regular periods, less PMS symptoms, and even weight loss.

 DIM is available as supplements in two forms.
 One form is a generic crystalline formulation, which is not well absorbed by the body.
-Another form is a microencapsulated form called BioResponse-DIM (BR-DIM), which is much better absorbed and is the form that most research studies used (4).
+Another form is a microencapsulated form called BioResponse-DIM (BR-DIM), which is much better absorbed and is the form that most research studies used (3).
 Most human studies have used dosages of anywhere between 100 to 300 mg DIM in supplement form.

 Flo Ovarian Support contains 100 mg, which falls at the lower end of the range that may be beneficial according to human studies.
 I reached out to O Positiv by email and they confirmed that their Flo Ovarian Support supplement doesn’t use the BR-DIM form, which is absorbed significantly better.